 Ferry back to Honshu and take the high-speed

 train to Hiroshima.
 Pay a visit to Hiroshima’s Peace Memorial Park

 Shukkei-en garden or explore this thriving modern

-metropolis—a testament to Japanese resilience—
+metropolis—a testament to Japanese resilience—on your own.

 Rihga Royal Hotel Hiroshima or Crowne Plaza Hotel (B,L)

 Set off by ferry for a full-day excursion on

 Itsukushima Island, popularly called Miyajima.

 Venture into the 12th-century Itsukushima Shinto